sbarabe/ArduinoNanoProtonPack-with-DY-soundboard/README.md

 ## SUPPORT MY WORK

-If you use and like my work, please support me to help me keep this project up to date : paypal.me/sbarab You wouldn't believe how much work it is to make this kind of project available, well mounted and up to date !
+If you use and like my work, please support me to help me keep this project up to date : [paypal.me/sbarab](https://www.paypal.com/paypalme/sbarab)

+You wouldn't believe how much work it is to make this kind of project available, well mounted and up to date !

 Thank you !!!

 ## HISTORY:

 I was looking to build a few kids size Ghostbuster proton pack for my children, and I found it hard to source and produce for a relative low budget.
 Then I found CountDeMonet 3D model on Thingiverse and his tutorial/repository, it helps me a lot, but I wanted to push it further.
-So, the SBK-Pack is initially inspired from the great work by https://github.com/CountDeMonet/ArduinoProtonPack.
+So, the SBK-Pack is initially inspired from the great work of CountDeMonet that you can find here : https://github.com/CountDeMonet/ArduinoProtonPack.

 ## 3D MODELS: